- Home

 Changes to body image and sexuality

 Breast cancer can affect how you feel about yourself (self-esteem) and make you feel self-conscious.
 You may feel less confident about who you are and what you can do.
-Give yourself time to adapt.
-Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.
-Talking to your partner and learning to get undressed naturally in front of them may also help.
+These feelings are common; give yourself time to adapt.

 Breast and areola appearance